Rodef Shalom Congregation

-Located on Fifth Avenue on the border of the Oakland and Shadyside neighborhoods, it houses Congregation Rodef Shalom, the oldest Jewish congregation in Western Pennsylvania and the largest Reform congregation in the area.
-Across the street from the temple is the headquarters of Pittsburgh's PBS station WQED.
+Located on Fifth Avenue on the border of the Oakland and Shadyside neighborhoods, it houses Congregation Rodef Shalom, founded in 1856, the oldest Jewish congregation in Western Pennsylvania and the largest Reform congregation in the area.
 On the grounds of the building is the Rodef Shalom Biblical Botanical Garden.

+The synagogue building was entered into the National Register of Historic Places on November 5, 1979 and was listed as a Pittsburgh Historic Landmark in 2022.

 History

 In 1847, a dozen Jewish Pittsburghers established a burial society they called Bes Almon (Mourners’ House) and purchased land on Troy Hill, on the city's North Side, for use as a cemetery.

 Early years

 By 1848, the group had rented a room downtown, on Penn Avenue and Sixth Street, and formed a congregation called Shaare Shemayim (Gate of Heaven).
 They practiced Orthodox Judaism.

 The congregation's charter, dated November 9, 1856, gives as its primary objectives “the furtherance of the cause of Religion” and “the establishment of a good school in which the young shall be instructed in the principles of the Hebrew Religion as well as general branches of knowledge.”

 Over the next eight years, some members twice split off into separate congregations, but then rejoined.
 Congregation Beth Israel (House of Israel) formed in 1852 but was back within a year.
 Another group separated in 1855, but rejoined in 1860, a year after Shaare Shemayim rented a hall on St. Clair Street in Allegheny City (now the North Side of the city of Pittsburgh).
 The re-merged congregations took the name Rodef Shalom at that time, with thirty-five member families, and fifty children enrolled in the school.

 Outgrowing the rental, construction began on its own building in 1861.
 Designed by architect Charles Bartberger, the first temple was built on Hancock Street (now Eighth Street) in downtown Pittsburgh.
 The dedication ceremony, on March 20, 1862, featured Rev. William Armhold, Minister, addressing the congregation in German.
 Josiah Cohen, a teacher in the congregation's day school, delivered a speech in English.
 Pittsburgh's finest vocalist, Sigmund Apfelbaum performed.